ouija/Asus-S510UA-DS71-Hackintosh/README.md

 ## Preface
 This unit was a bit of a stubborn bitch to hackintosh *(as it was my first Kaby Lake and Intel UHD 620 based model)* and prompted me to create this repo to track my installation and configuration steps for not only myself, but others as well.

-This installation and guide was done in *May of 2020* using **macOS 10.15.5** and supports *ALL NATIVE HARDWARE*, including the oem wifi card!
+This installation and guide was done in *May of 2020* using **macOS 10.15.5** and supports *ALL NATIVE HARDWARE*, including the OEM Intel WiFi card!

 ## Hardware Specs
 - Intel Core i7-8550U [Kaby Lake] Processor 1.8 GHz (Turbo up to 4.0 GHz)